 Hybrid environments are becoming more complex high-stake projects, consequently testing an organization’s cloud strategy.
-Oracle has been answering the difficult questions by critics and competition with great innovation, aggressive price-performance, advanced unmatched security and its geographic expansion, with its Oracle Cloud Infrastructure (OCI) offering.
+Oracle has been answering to the difficult questions by critics and competition with great innovation, aggressive price-performance, advanced unmatched security and its geographic expansion, with its Oracle Cloud Infrastructure (OCI) offering.

-Gartner also now recognizes these changes in Oracle Cloud Infrastructure (OCI) in its latest report and also highlights that between 2019 and 2020 Oracle has demonstrated impressive improvements in both the IaaS and PaaS capabilities of OCI, crossing a critical threshold in 2020.
+Gartner also now recognizes these changes in Oracle Cloud Infrastructure (OCI) in its latest report and also highlights, that between 2019 and 2020 Oracle has demonstrated impressive improvements in both the IaaS and PaaS capabilities of OCI, crossing a critical threshold in 2020.

 Consequently, Gartner now recommends that cloud architects consider OCI not only for Oracle workloads, but also for use cases centered on bare-metal servers, high-performance computing needs or high-performance networking needs, and adoption of OCI outside of the context of other Oracle technologies should be considered.
-Download the eBook to get these detailed insights.
+Download the eBook to get these detailed insights

 Based on this Gartner research, in this Ebook you’ll learn about: